19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (CHAPTER 117A)

 This Legislative History is provided for the convenience of users of the Goods and Services Tax Act.
-It is not part of this Act.
+It is not part of the Goods and Services Tax Act.

 ||||
 |:-|:-|:-|